jaysylvester/citizen/README.md

           article.js
         views/
           _head/
-            _head.jade
+            _head.pug
           _header/
-            _header.jade
+            _header.pug
-            _header-authenticated.jade // A different header for logged in users article/
+            _header-authenticated.pug // A different header for logged in users article/
-            article.jade
+            article.pug

 When the article controller is fired, it has to tell citizen which includes it needs.
 We do that with the `include` directive, which we pass via the context in the emitter: